JuliaGeo/CFTime.jl/docs/src/index.md

 * A calendar with every year being 360 days long (divided into 30 day months) (`DateTime360Day`)
 * Julian calendar (`DateTimeJulian`)

-Note that time zones are not supported by `CFTime.jl`.
+Note that time zones and leap seconds are not supported by `CFTime.jl`.

 ## Installation